 Knitters of all levels are welcome.

 Local musician Maggie Hunter hosts a holiday edition sing-a-long.

 Join lawyers, law students and activitsts commited to working for social justice in Athens.

-Athens Area Pagans host a psychic faire with music, card readers and more.
+Athens Area Pagans host a psychic faire with music, runes, reiki, card readers, vendors and more.

 BASH & POP Alternative rock group fronted by Tommy Stinson (The Replacements, Guns N’ Roses).
 See Calendar Pick on p.
 20.